 Also, if you raft, swim, or camp near affected lakes and rivers, you could get the disease.

 Leptospirosis is more often found in warm climates.
 And although the bacteria lives all over the world, it’s especially common in Australia, Africa, Southeast Asia, Central and South America, and the Caribbean.

 You usually start showing signs of leptospirosis within 2 weeks, though in some cases, symptoms may not show up for a month or not at all.

 When the disease does hit, it hits fast.
 You’ll get a fever.
 It may spike to 104 F. Other typical symptoms include:

 To check for leptospirosis, your doctor does a simple blood test and examines the blood for antibodies.
-These are organisms your body produces to fight the bacteria.
+These are proteins your body produces to fight the bacteria.
 If you have had the disease in your system before, the blood test may give a false positive (or show antibodies from the previous infection).
 So your doctor will likely do a second test about a week later to make sure the results are correct.
 You may also have a urine test to look for signs of the bacteria.

 Your doctor could order a DNA test.
 It’s more precise, but is more expensive and takes longer, and in many areas of the world, it’s not available yet.
 The bacteria can also be detected if it grows in a blood, spinal fluid, or urine culture.

 The disease should run its course in about a week.

 But, you may have to go to the hospital if your infection is more severe.
 Symptoms may include kidney failure, meningitis, and lung problems.
 You may need to have antibiotics injected into your body, and in very serious cases, the infection could damage your organs.

 Avoid contaminated water.
 If you’re in a developing country, don’t drink the water unless you’re sure it’s clean.
 But because leptospirosis can enter through other body openings, it’s also a good idea to avoid swimming, waterskiing, sailing, or fishing in freshwater areas.
 Saltwater is generally safe.